 We’ve all heard the catch phrase, “Less than eight, intubate,” meaning if the patient has a Glasgow score of less than eight, they are probably unable to protect their airway.
 And while there are several airway adjuncts to choose from these days, endotracheal intubation is still considered the preferred method of controlling the airway.
 Its advantages include:

-- Allowing ventilation with 100 percent oxygen
+- Allows ventilation with 100 percent oxygen

-- Facilitating tracheal suctioning
+- Facilitate tracheal suctioning

-- Preventing gastric distention
+- Prevents gastric distention

 - Receding chin

 - Large tongue (especially in Down syndrome)

 - Small oral cavity